Ticket Management

 Basic information

-• Entrance: where the ticket holder must enter the event.
+• Entrance: Specify where the ticket holder must enter the event from.
+The entrance has a limit of 255 characters.

 Group